Leapfrogging (strategy): Rationale and use

 The leapfrogging strategy was limited by the range of land-based aircraft, unless aircraft carriers of the Pacific Fleet could assist.
 Troops on islands which had been bypassed, such as the major base at Rabaul, were useless to the Japanese war effort and left to "wither on the vine".
 General Douglas MacArthur's Operation Reckless and Operation Persecution were successful Allied practices of leapfrogging in terms of landing on lightly guarded beaches and very low casualties but cutting off Japanese troops hundreds of miles away from their supply routes.

-MacArthur said his version of leapfrogging was different from what he called island hopping, which was the style favored by the Central Pacific Area commanded by Admiral Chester W. Nimitz where direct assaults on heavily defended beaches and islands led to massive casualties at Tarawa, Peleliu, Saipan, Guam, Iwo Jima, and Okinawa.
+MacArthur said his version of leapfrogging was different from what he called island hopping, which was the style favored by the Central Pacific Area commanded by Admiral Chester W. Nimitz where direct assaults on heavily defended beaches and islands led to massive casualties at Tarawa, Saipan, Guam, Iwo Jima, and Okinawa.

 MacArthur explained his and William Halsey's strategy:

 My strategic conception for the Pacific Theater, which I outlined after the Papuan Campaign and have since consistently advocated, contemplates massive strokes against only main strategic objectives, utilizing surprise and air-ground striking power supported and assisted by the fleet.
 This is the very opposite of what is termed "island hopping" which is the gradual pushing back of the enemy by direct frontal pressure with the consequent heavy casualties which will certainly be involved.
 Key points must of course be taken but a wise choice of such will obviate the need for storming the mass of islands now in enemy possession.
 "Island hopping" with extravagant losses and slow progress ... is not my idea of how to end the war as soon and as cheaply as possible.
 New conditions require for solution and new weapons require for maximum application new and imaginative methods.
 Wars are never won in the past.